fern-api/fern/.github/ISSUE_TEMPLATE/python.md

 ---
-name: Bug report
+name: Python Generator Bug report
-about: Create a report to help us improve
+about: Report a bug with the Python Generator
-title: "[Bug]"
+title: "[Python]"
 labels: ''
 assignees: ''